ChickenProp/chickenprop.github.com/_posts/2013-11-18-london-lw-coze-report.markdown

 - Have some well-defined way to transition from "about-to-start" to "started".
 - Having an audience makes some things much easier.
 This is potentially a way to escalate difficulty slowly.
 - When I did CoZE at the CFAR workshop I was hanging out with someone, who encouraged me to actually do things as well as provided an audience.
-At the time I wondered whether the fact that we were together meant we each did less, but I did far more with her than by myself.
+At the time I wondered whether the fact that we were together meant I did less, but I did far more with her than by myself.
 - We didn't do anything beforehand to get in state, like improv games.
 I can't say whether this would have helped, but it seems like it might have done.
 - We had a nonparticipant volunteer to be a meeting point if participants wanted to finish early.
 If she hadn't been there, I might not have quit twenty minutes early, but given that I did, it was nice to be able to hang out.
 This might be a good way to enable longer sessions.